Visitors braving the smelly aroma in a corpse flower in 2023. Photo: Alexandra Drewniak

 How do I find out more?

-Updates on the bloom days will be shared on our social media channels:
+Updates on the corpse flower have been shared on our social media channels:

 Explore more about the corpse flower here.